Anello-Photonics/docs-A1/communication_messaging.rst

 UDP communication uses fixed port numbers on the EVK but selactable ports on the external device.
 These ports, along with IP addresses and other UDP settings should be configured in user_program.py (see the Unit Configurations section).

-Serial communication occurs at a baudrate of 921600 bits per second for the EVK product and 230400 for GNSS/INS and IMU products.
+Serial communication occurs at a baudrate of 921600 bits per second for the EVK and 230400 for GNSS INS and IMU.

     +--------------------+------------------------------------------+---------------------------------------+
     | **Logical Port**   |  **Physical Port**                       |  **Functions**                        |